 - Step 5: We’ve got to execute our plan, holding ourselves accountable.

 We encourage all people facing government investigations or criminal charges to learn more about the sentencing process.
-The more a person knows, the better a person can help the attorney, and advance the process toward a leniency at sentencing.
+The more a person knows, the better a person can collaborate with counsel to advance possibilities for leniency at sentencing.

-Remember that sentencing is only one component in the process.
-It’s an essential component, but the well prepared person will engineer a pathway for success at every stage in the journey.
+Remember that sentencing is only one component of the process.
+It’s an essential component, but the well-prepared person will engineer a pathway for success at every stage in the journey.
 Today’s lesson focuses on sentencing.

 Indeterminate / Determinate Sentencing: